Skip to content

-Sortie orchestrates coding agents against issue trackers.
-You already know that from the README.
+Sortie orchestrates autonomous coding agents against issue trackers.
 This document explains the design decisions behind it — what trade-offs were made, what alternatives were rejected, and why the system works the way it does.
-If you're evaluating Sortie for your team or planning to contribute, this is where you build the mental model.
+If you’re evaluating Sortie for your team or planning to contribute, this is where you build the mental model.

 One binary, zero dependencies